lake-wg/authz/draft-selander-ace-ake-authz.md

 This specification builds on and reuses many of the security constructions of EDHOC, e.g. shared secret calculation and key derivation.
 The security considerations of EDHOC {{I-D.ietf-lake-edhoc}} apply with modifications discussed here.

 EDHOC provides identity protection of the Initiator, disclosed in message_3.
 The sending of the certificate of U in the Voucher Response provides information about the identity of the device already before message_2, which changes the identity protection properties and thus needs to be validated against a given use case.
 The authorization server authenticates the authenticator, receives the Voucher Request, and can perform potential other verifications before sending the Voucher Response.
-This allows the authorization server to restrict information about the identity of U to parties which are authorized to have that.
-However, if there are multiple authorized authenticators, the authorization server is not able to distinguish between the authenticator which the device is in contact with and a misbehaving authorized authenticator playing a Voucher Request built from message_1 to another authenticator.
+This allows the authorization server to restrict information about the identity of the device to parties which are authorized to have that.
+However, if there are multiple authorized authenticators, the authorization server may not be able to distinguish between the authenticator which the device is in contact with and a misbehaving authorized authenticator playing a Voucher Request built from message_1 to another authenticator.
+A mitigation is for the device to discover the identity of the authenticator through out-of-bands means before attempting to enroll, and include ID_V in ENC_ID encrypted blob.
+This could be done through the network's discovery mechanism which can carry the information on the associated identity of the authenticator.
+In turn, this mechanism violates the identity protection of the authenticator, which is protected by the EDHOC and SIGMA-I construct against passive adversaries.
+The privacy considerations whether the identity of the device or of the authenticator is more sensitive need to be studied depending on a specific use case.

-For use cases where this early disclosure of identity of U is an issue, the certificate must not be sent in the Voucher Response, and instead the device certificate could be retrieved from the authorization server or other certificate repository by the authenticator after message_3 using the identifier of U provided in ID_CRED_I.
-This would require the identity of U to be transported in both message_1 (in EAD_1) and message_3 but would make the protocol comply with the default identity protection provided by EDHOC.
+For use cases where neither the early disclosure of the device or of the authenticator identities are deemed acceptable, the device certificate must not be sent in the Voucher Response, and the identity of V must not be disclosed as part of the network discovery mechanism.
+Instead, the device certificate could be retrieved from the authorization server or other certificate repository by the authenticator after message_3 using the device identifier provided in ID_CRED_I.
+This would require the device identity to be transported in both message_1 (in EAD_1) and message_3 but would make the protocol comply with the default identity protection provided by EDHOC.

 The encryption of the device identity in the first message should consider potential information leaking from the length of the identifier ID_U, either by making all identifiers having the same length or the use of a padding scheme.

  As noted Section 8.2 of {{I-D.ietf-lake-edhoc}} an ephemeral key may be used to calculate several ECDH shared secrets.
 In this specification the ephemeral key G_X is also used to calculated G_XW, the shared secret with the authorization server.

 The private ephemeral key is thus used in the device for calculations of key material relating to both the authenticator and the authorization server.
-There are different options for where to implement these calculations, one option is as an addition to EDHOC, i.e., to extend the EDHOC API in the device w with input of public key of W (G_W) and identifier of U (ID_U), and produce the encryption of ID_U which is included in the external authorization data EAD_1.
+There are different options for where to implement these calculations, one option is as an addition to EDHOC, i.e., to extend the EDHOC API in the device with input of public key of W (G_W) and identifier of U (ID_U), and produce the encryption of ID_U which is included in the external authorization data EAD_1.

 # IANA Considerations  {#iana}

 TODO: register rsp_ad ACE parameter

 --- back